prinjal/fetch-rewards/1.review_unstructured_data_transform_to_rdm/README.md

 # Q1.
 Review Existing Unstructured Data and Diagram a New Structured Relational Data Model (Rationale for Data Modeling Decisions)

+# Please find the ER diagram in this directory named "Fetch Rewards.png"

 ## 1. **Reason for Keeping `points_payer_id` Separate:**

 The `points_payer_id` field is intended to represent the entity responsible for awarding or paying points for a specific item on a receipt.
 This could be a user, a brand, a third-party partner, or another entity within the rewards or loyalty program.